-When it comes to leading and managing people or managing your own time, knowing how to delegate tasks to your team is essential.
+Knowing how to delegate tasks to your team is essential when it comes to leading and managing people or managing your own time.
 No leader or manager can get everything done on their own and, delegation is also a highly effective development method to provide team members with new skills.

 To read more about why you should delegate and some of the reasons why you might not, see our post titled Why Leaders Need To Delegate and Why They Don’t.